d4x337/reloaded/README.md

 What is Reloaded?

-Reloaded is a portal that offers you a set of complex features such as Secure Messaging, Social Media, Web Mail, Online Shop and Instant Chat .
+Reloaded is a portal that offers you a set of complex features such as Secure Messaging, Social Media, Web Mail, Online Shop and Instant Chat.

 Installation
 ------------